Burghausen Castle

-Burghausen Castle in Burghausen, Upper Bavaria, is the longest castle complex in the world (1051 m), confirmed by the Guinness World Record company.
+Burghausen Castle in Burghausen, Upper Bavaria, is the longest castle complex in the world (1051 m), confirmed by the Guinness World Record company, and the third largest.

+The castle is therefore also among the largest palaces in the world.

 History

 The castle hill was settled as early as the Bronze Age.
 The castle (which was founded before 1025) was transferred to the Wittelsbachs after the death of the last count of Burghausen, Gebhard II, in 1168.
 In 1180 they were appointed dukes of Bavaria and the castle was extended under Duke Otto I of Wittelsbach.

 With the first partition of Bavaria in 1255, Burghausen Castle became the second residence of the dukes of Lower Bavaria, the main residence being Landshut.
 The work on the main castle commenced in 1255 under Duke Henry XIII (1253–1290).
 In 1331 Burghausen and its castle passed to Otto IV, Duke of Lower Bavaria.

 Under the dukes of Bavaria-Landshut (1392-1503), the fortifications were extended around the entire castle hill.
 Starting with Margarete of Austria, the deported wife of the despotic Duke Henry XVI (1393–1450), the castle became the residence of the Duke's consorts and widows, and also a stronghold for the ducal treasures.
 In 1447 Louis VII, Duke of Bavaria died in the castle as Henry's prisoner.
 Under Duke Georg of Bavaria (1479–1503) the work was completed and Burghausen Castle became the strongest fortress of the region.

 After the reunification of Bavaria in 1505 with the Landshut War of Succession the castle had military importance, and due to the threat of the Ottoman Empire it was subsequently modernised.
 During the Thirty Years War, Gustav Horn was kept imprisoned in the castle from 1634 to 1641.
 After the Treaty of Teschen in 1779 Burghausen Castle became a border castle.
 During the Napoleonic Wars the castle suffered some destruction.
 The 'Liebenwein tower' was occupied by the painter Maximilian Liebenwein from 1899 until his death.
 He decorated the interior in the Art Nouveau style.